Test and Certify On Your Schedule

 Elite Electronic Engineering, Inc., is accepted by the U.S. Federal Aviation Administration (FAA) as a Third-Party Certification Body for all types of airport lighting equipment (L-types).
 Our expansive qualification testing capabilities and product certification expertise make Elite the ideal partner for airport lighting equipment manufacturers.
 We know that certification is a major undertaking so our team is ready to guide you through the process.
 We build collaborative relationships through customer service and open communication to complete certification efficiently and help our customers meet their goals.

 In 1995, the U.S. FAA established the Airport Lighting Equipment Certification Program (ALECP) to accept commercial testing laboratories as third-party certification bodies by demonstrating compliance with the criteria specified in AC 150/5345-53D.
-The goal of ALECP is to provide airport lighting manufacturers with a list of accepted certification bodies, and to provide airport stakeholders with a list of qualified ground lighting products that ensure a reliable, consistent airport environment.
+The goal of ALECP is to provide airport lighting manufacturers with a list of accepted certification bodies and to provide airport stakeholders with a list of qualified ground lighting products that ensure a reliable, consistent airport environment.

 There are 45 product types (L-types) covered by the ALECP and each type is specified in the FAA AC 150/5345 series.
 Products must demonstrate compliance with all design and performance to meet the criteria for certification, and production quality is assessed annually by a third-party certification body.

 Why Certify Your Airport Lighting Equipment?

 While FAA certification is not a regulatory requirement for all airport lighting equipment, is it necessary for the equipment to be selected for airport construction projects funded through U.S. Federal grant assistance programs, such as the Airport Improvement Program (AIP), which total more than $3 billion annually.
 Outside the U.S., FAA certification demonstrates that your products continuously meet high quality standards, and are independently evaluated to comply with strict design and performance requirements.